 The couple publicly declares their intent to marry.

 - The officiant asks the couple if they will have each other in marriage.

 - The couple responds with, “I do,” or, “I will.”

 - This is the verbal equivalent of signing the marriage license.
 The Declaration of Intent is the couple's public declaration that they are knowingly and willingly entering the contract of marriage.

-- The minister can address the wedding reception to ask if there is anyone that objects to the marriage.
-This is not required, but is included in many weddings out of tradition.
+- The officiant can address the wedding reception to ask if there is anyone that objects to the marriage.
+This is not required, but is sometimes included out of tradition.

 The couple exchange vows, rings and promises of commitment to each other.

 - The couple exchange vows that they have prepared.